Registering with the police

 When you register for the first time you will need to pay £34 per person.
 There is also a £34 charge for renewing your police registration certificate if the original is lost or full.

 If you are required to register your visa, it is important to do so.
-If you fail to comply with a condition to register with the police, or to notify them of changes, the Home Office can refuse future immigration applications or remove you from the UK.
-Additionally, you might be barred from returning to the UK for a certain period.
+If you fail to comply with a condition to register with the police, or to notify them of changes, you will be committing an offence and could be fined.
+Your current or any further application for stay in the UK could also be affected.

 How do I register my visa?

-If you need to register your visa (or if you have already registered and need to report a change of circumstances), you will need to create an online account with the Leicestershire Police Overseas Visitors Records Office (OVRO).
+If you need to register your visa (or if you have already registered and need to report a change of circumstances), you will need to set up an account online with the Overseas Visitors Records Office (OVRO).
+You would usually then make an appointment to register your visa at Mansfield House police station, at Belgrave Gate in Leicester.
+You can find out more from the Leicestershire Police website.

-Please note that OVRO are not able to register visas at DMU; you will need to make an online appointment to visit the police station.
+Please note that OVRO are not able to register visas at DMU.